 The focus of this post has been on REST APIs since they account for approximately 83% of APIs today, but any API is at risk for security breaches.
 That's why we'll go over the key differences between REST API security and the security of another common API type: SOAP.

 REST API Security vs. SOAP API Security

 Software developers may follow different architectures to build an API.
 The most popular are Representational State Transfer (REST) and Simple Object Access Protocol (SOAP).

-While REST APIs transfer data via the Hypertext Transfer Protocol (HTTP), SOAP encodes data in XML — a common markup language for storing and transferring information — and sends it via HTTP.
+REST APIs transfer data via the Hypertext Transfer Protocol (HTTP).
+Meanwhile, SOAP encodes data in XML — a common markup language for storing and transferring information — and sends it via HTTP.

-SOAP is more strict in its requirements than RESTful design, which makes this type of API more difficult to build.
-However, it also tends to be more secure and better at preserving data integrity than other API designs as a result.
+SOAP is more strict in its requirements than RESTful design, making this API type more challenging to build.
+However, it also tends to be more secure and better at preserving data integrity than other API designs.

 Let’s break down their differences below.

 RESTful API Security

-The RESTful protocol supports SSL to protect data when being transferred, but it lacks built-in security capabilities, including error handling.
-It also does not support the Web Services (WS) specifications so you can’t use security extensions like Web Services Security for enterprise-grade security.
+The RESTful protocol supports SSL to protect data when transferred but lacks built-in security capabilities, including error handling.
+It also does not support the Web Services (WS) specifications, so you can’t use security extensions like Web Services Security for enterprise-grade security.

 That means the security of REST APIs depends on the design of the API itself or an API gateway.